~ What I use ~

 "All cat foods must have meat for the first ingredient not grain"

-Stay away from the cheap brands, it has to much ash in it and can cause kidney problems
+I stay away from the cheap brands, it has to much ash in it and can cause kidney

-Hair Balls: Give them a pat of butter once a week or so, fluffy cats need it more then
+Hair Balls: I give them a pat of butter once a week or so, fluffy cats need it more then

 short haired cats.